TomChapple/github-format-experiment/README.md

 # GitHub Format Experiment

+> [!WARNING]
+> This repository has been archived as I have found the answer to my questions.
+> This is being kept for reference purposes.

 I am curious how the "format" function works with more parameters than slots in the template string.